Ankita1-a/Agentic-Financial-Document-Analyst/README.md

 [![CI](https://github.com/Ankita1-a/Company_Financial_Annual_Report_Analysis_Agent/actions/workflows/ci.yml/badge.svg)](https://github.com/Ankita1-a/Company_Financial_Annual_Report_Analysis_Agent/actions/workflows/ci.yml)

-An agentic system that reads companies' annual reports and actually answers questions about them — real financial trends, qualitative risk factors, and information beyond the reports entirely — grounded, checked, and self-critiqued before you ever see the answer.
-Built end to end on free-tier APIs, containerized, and shipped with its own CI/CD pipeline.
+An agentic system built to read companies' annual reports and actually answer questions about them — real financial trends, qualitative risk factors, and information beyond the reports entirely — grounded, checked, and self-critiqued before the answer is ever returned.
+It was built end to end on free-tier APIs, containerized, and shipped with its own CI/CD pipeline.

 ```
 "What's Tata Steel's revenue CAGR from FY2021 to FY2024, and how does